In 1973, the Endangered Species Act (ESA) was passed, as concern had been expressed over the nation’s native animals becoming extinct.

 The sperm whale is the largest toothed whale, measuring up to 20.5 meters (67 feet), and they can weigh up to 57 tonnes.

 There are estimated to be 1,997 sperm whales in California, Oregon and Washington, and Hawaii, approximately 4,000.

 The sperm whale is one of the largest whales in North America.
 If you would like to find out which whales make up the top ten, I have written an article you may find interesting.
 You can find the article here.

 Sierra Nevada Bighorn Sheep

-The Sierra Nevada bighorn sheep looks very similar to other bighorn sheep from the desert.
+The Sierra Nevada bighorn sheep look very similar to other bighorn sheep from the desert.
 Both the males and females have horns, with the males being larger.
-The horns of the Sierra Nevada bighorn sheep coil out from the base at different angles to most other bighorns.
+The horns coil out from the base at different angles to most other bighorns.

 The Sierra Nevada bighorn is named about the range that it inhabits, and it is still only found in this area.
 They have been listed as endangered by the U.S. Fish and Wildlife Service since 1999.

-The terrain of the sheep is rocky, rough and steep, which they use to keep themselves away from predators.
-Their split hooves allow them to venture up very steep inclines and they can jump long distances.
+The sheep’s terrain is rocky, rough, and steep, which they use to keep themselves away from predators.
+Their split hooves allow them to venture up very steep inclines, and they can jump long distances.
 They will range from an elevation up to 14,000 ft in winter, down to 9,000 ft in the summer months.

-The population of the Sierra Nevada bighorn sheep has changed dramatically over the last century, from a population likely exceeding 1,000 individuals down to 100 animals in 1995.
+The Sierra Nevada bighorn sheep population dramatically over the last century, from a population likely exceeding 1,000 individuals down to 100 animals in 1995.

 Since the sheep were added to the Endangered Species Act in 1999, numbers have increased in the region of over 600 animals.